 I’ve found that food, money, music and personal rapport are what boosts my employees’ morale.”

-Nedelina Payaneva, Digital Marketing Specialist at Asian Absolute, adds: “To improve employee performance, make it enjoyable to be at work.
+Nedelina Payaneva, Digital Marketing Specialist at Asian Absolute, says: “To improve employee performance, make it enjoyable to be at work.
 Spending 40+ hours a week in an uninspiring environment is a recipe to not get the best results.
 Performance is improved when the workday is broken up by small breaks and fresh air.

 “Adding in team building experiences and opportunities to laugh are sure to go a long way towards improving employee performance.
 Gamifying work can also improve performance.
 Set goals that will win your employees fun activities, bonuses, or extra vacation time.
 Friendly competitions can encourage them to push their performance to the next level.”